 The Project

-This lays the foundation for the unit.
-Teachers will write a description of the project and develop the driving question and the essential questions.
-This is the area in which teachers will use student input.
-The slides can be projected on the whiteboard for class input.
+This is the area in which teachers will encourage student input.
+The slides can be projected on the whiteboard for whole class discussion.
 Or, teachers can divide students into teams to develop the driving question of the project.
-They can use the template for questions they may have about the project.
+They can use the template or digital tools to drive student questions about the project.

 The Calendar